t-kramer/climateBOX/instructions.md

   - FAQ, common errors and further information on things like resetting the RTC, customisations, etc.
   <br>
   <br>
   For now, please refer to the inline comments in the sketches/program files.
-Also, feel free to contact us if there anything specific you want to know. :)
+Also, feel free to contact us if there is anything specific you want to know. :)
   <br>
   <br>
   For v0.0: If you have manually installed all libraries mentioned above, you should be able to upload and run the code without any prior knowledge and further explanations.
 Before you upload the code, make sure that you change the zeroWind adjustment to the value you obtained from the calibration/calibration tool.
 Otherwise, if you have followed the steps described earlier and the reminders below, you should be ready to go.